3210448723/CSUAutoLogin/README.md

 # CSUAutoLogin(English)

-[CSUAutoLogin]( https://github.com/3210448723/CSUAutoLogin) is an oil monkey script used to automatically log in to the unified identity authentication platform of Central South University and authenticate the campus webpage using the platform.
+[CSUAutoLogin]( https://github.com/3210448723/CSUAutoLogin) is a Tampermonkey script used to automatically log in to the unified identity authentication platform of Central South University and authenticate the campus webpage using the platform.

 ## Function

--Automatically fill in username and password -Automatically click the login button
+- Automatically fill in username and password
+- Automatically click the login button
--Support multiple campus web pages, including email, library, online service hall, scholarship management system, campus unified payment platform, library seat management system, cloud drive, etc
+- Support multiple campus web pages, including email, library, online service hall, scholarship management system, campus unified payment platform, library seat management system, cloud drive, etc
--Automatically detect login status, if not logged in, automatically log in
+- Automatically detect login status, if not logged in, automatically log in

 ## Usage method